-The 2015-2017 Strategic Plan: Building on Our Success Advancing Exceptional Care identifies the relentless pursuit of quality, safety and accessibility as a strategic priority.
+The 2021-2025 Strategic Plan (opens in new tab) embeds 'an unwavering quality focus' into our mission.
 Quality at Grand River Hospital (GRH) is defined as “providing the patient quality care with compassion in a safe environment.”

 Performance accountability for quality and patient safety is reported by the: